mdhont/blacksmith/docs/Blacksmith.md

 ```
 build()
   configure() -- Execute the `configure` script of the component setting by default as prefix the generic prefix (setted in the main configuration) + the ID of the component.
 The options to pass to the `configure` script can be modified redefining the `configureOptions` method (see the section bellow for more details).
-  make() -- Call the `make` Unix command
+  make() -- Call the `make` Unix command.
+By default it will auto-detect the number of CPUs available and adjust the number of parallel jobs to run.
+This value can be configured as well in the Blacksmith configuration (compilation.maxParallelJobs).
 install()
   make(install) - Call the `make` Unix command with the argument 'install'
 ```

-Every method can be overriden or recalled with `super` to set up specific configurations or build commands.
+Every method can be overridden or recalled with `super` to set up specific configurations or build commands.

 ### Library